-- IBPS Clerk Exam: The IBPS CWE clerical cadre is used by PSBs to select clerks.
+- IBPS Clerk Exam: The IBPS CRP clerical cadre is used by PSBs to select clerks.
 It consists of two online bank examinations which are:

 - IBPS Clerk Preliminary Examination: An objective paper of one-hour duration tests the candidates’ abilities in English Language, Numerical Ability and Reasoning.

 - IBPS Clerk Main Examination: The bank exam syllabus for this one consists of Reasoning, Computer Aptitude, English, Quantitative Aptitude, General and Financial Awareness.
 The IBPS Clerk Mains result is used to determine the merit ranking of the candidate and their selection as clerks.

 To know more about the IBPS Clerk exam analysis, click at the linked article.

 - IBPS RRB Exam: The IBPS RRB CRP is for Regional Rural Banks which selects candidates for smaller banks serving rural areas across the country.
 These include cooperative and public sector banks.